-There exist multiple approaches making use of word embeddings, whereas the advantage of using graph embeddings has not been investigated. - R3: The tertiary research question is about predicting new nodes using a pre-trained language model and an existing taxonomy.
+There exist multiple approaches making use of word embeddings, whereas the advantage of using graph embeddings has not been investigated. - R3: The tertiary research question is about predicting new nodes in a taxonomy using a pre-trained language model.
 We aim at extending the existing taxonomy without predefined candidates.
 We want to test, whether the pre-trained language models contain enough pre-trained information to be able to predict new hyponyms at a certain place of the taxonomy.